KostasStefanidis/Semantic-Segmentation/README.md

 ## Script usage

-Example: train a `DeepLabV3plus` model named `MyDeepLabV3plus` with `EfficientNetV2` backbone, `Dice Loss` as a loss function, using batch size equal to `1`, the `relu` activation function and dropout rate of `0.1` for the Dropout layers, for `60 epochs`.
+E.g. : Train a `DeepLabV3plus` model named `MyDeepLabV3plus` with `EfficientNetV2B0` backbone, `Dice Loss` as a loss function, using batch size equal to `1`, the `relu` activation function and dropout rate of `0.1` for the Dropout layers, for `60 epochs`.
 1. Train the model
     ```
-    > python3 train_model.py --data_path /path/to/dataset --model_type DeepLabV3plus --model_name MyDeepLabV3plus --backbone EfficientNetV2 --loss DiceLoss --batch_size 1 --activation relu --dropout 0.1 --epochs 60
+    > python3 train_model.py --data_path /path/to/dataset --model_type DeepLabV3plus --model_name MyDeepLabV3plus --backbone EfficientNetV2B0 --loss DiceLoss --batch_size 1 --activation relu --dropout 0.1 --epochs 60
     ```

 2. Evaluate the model on the validation set.
     - Evaluate the MeanIoU
     - Evaluate the IoU of every class seperatly
     - Generate the confusion matrix for validation set
     ```
-    > python3 evaluate_model.py --data_path /path/to/dataset --model_type DeepLabV3plus --model_name MyDeepLabV3plus --backbone EfficientNetV2
+    > python3 evaluate_model.py --data_path /path/to/dataset --model_type DeepLabV3plus --model_name MyDeepLabV3plus --backbone EfficientNetV2B0
     ```

 3. Create predictions for validation set
     - Perform inference on the validation set and save the predicted grayscale images
     ```
     > python3 create_predictions.py --data_path /path/to/dataset --model_type DeepLabV3plus --model_name MyDeepLabV3plus --backbone EfficientNetV2 --split "val"
     ```
-    - Convert the predictions to RGB
-    ```
-    > python3 convert2rgb.py --model_type DeepLabV3plus --model_name MyDeepLabV3plus --split "val"
-    ```

 4. Create predictions for test set

-    - Perform inference on the test set and save the predicted grayscale images
+    Perform inference on the test set and save the predicted grayscale images
     ```
     > python3 create_predictions.py --data_path /path/to/dataset --model_type DeepLabV3plus --model_name MyDeepLabV3plus --backbone EfficientNetV2 --split "test"
     ```

-    - Convert the predictions to RGB
+### The `run.sh` Performs model **training** and **evaluation** by default, and to optionally create the **predictions**.
+This script invokes the python scirpts and also adds all the logs and predictions of the given model to a zip archive when the predict flag is set.

+- -h, --help : Display help
+- -d, --data-path : The root directory of the dataset
+- -t, --model-type : Model type
+- -n, --model-name : The name the model will have
+- -b, --backbone : The backbone that will be used for the model.
+Supported Backbones are `ResNet`, `ResNetV2`, `EfficientNet`, `EfficientNetV2`, `MobileNetV1,V2,V3` and `RegNetX` and `RegNetY`.
+Defaults to `None`.
+- --train-out-stride : The output stride to use during training.
+Output stride is the ratio of input image spatial resolution to the encoder output resolution.
+Defaults to `32`.
+- --eval-out-stride : The output stride to use during inference/evaluation.
+Defaults to `32`.
+- -l, --loss : Loss function to be used for training the model.
+Options: `DiceLoss`, `IoULoss`, `TverskyLoss`, `FocalTverskyLoss`, `HybridLoss`, `FocalHybridLoss`.
+Defaults to `FocalHybridLoss`.
+- --batch-size : Batch size to be used during training.
+Defaults to `3`.
+- --activation : Activation function to be used at the output of each Conv2D layer.
+Defaults to `leaky_relu`.
+- --dropout : Dropout rate : Defaults to `0` -> No dropout layers.
+- --augment : Use data augmentation.
+Defaults to `false`.
+- -e, --epochs : The number of epochs the model will be trained for.
+When using a model backbone this number is the number of epochs for the initial run where the backbone is frozen.
+- --final-epochs : The final number of epochs for the second run where part of the backbone is unfrozen.
+- --no-train : Set this flag to disable training.
+- --no-eval : Set this flag to disable evaluation.
+- -p, --predict : Whether to make predictions or not for val and test sets after training and evaluating the model.

 ```
-    > python3 convert2rgb.py --model_type DeepLabV3plus --model_name MyDeepLabV3plus --split "test"
-    ```

-The `run.sh` script takes the following `necessary` flags:
-- -d : The path which contains the dataset
-- -t : Model type
-- -n : The name the model will have
-- -b : The type of backbone that will be used for the model.
-- -l : Loss function to be used for training the model.
-Options: `DiceLoss`, `IoULoss`, `TverskyLoss`, `FocalTverskyLoss`, `HybridLoss`, `FocalHybridLoss`
-- s : Batch size
-- a : Activation function to be used at the output of each Conv2D layer
-- r : Dropout rate : Defaults to 0.
-- e : The number of epochs the model will be trained for.
-- p : Whether to make predictions or not for val and test sets after training and evaluating the model.
-Defaults to false.
-```
 > ./run.sh -d /path/to/dataset -t DeepLabV3plus -n MyDeepLabV3plus -b EfficientNetV2
 ```
-This script invokes the python scirpts and also adds all the logs and predictions of the given model to a zip archive.